ElijahJSBaird/OtterHacks/README.md

-here so i can make my first commit ha
+here so i can make my first commit haha